10 Steps on Hiring Your Nonprofit Organization’s First Employee

 The Fair Labor Standards Act (FLSA) sets the minimum wage for hourly (nonexempt) employees, currently $7.25 per hour.
 Your state may have a higher minimum wage, such as the current $8.25 in Florida.
 The FLSA also sets the requirements for overtime pay for hourly employees.

-The FLSA also defines the nature of the work performed by salaried (exempt) employees (executive, administrative or professional job duties) and the minimum salary ($455 per week).
+The FLSA also defines the nature of the work performed by salaried (exempt) employees (executive, administrative or professional job duties) and the minimum salary.
+Effective January 1, 2020 the U.S. Department of Labor has raised the annual salary threshold under which workers must be paid overtime from $23,660 to $35,568.
 See this FLSA Fact Sheet for more information.

 Pay periods are typically weekly, every other week, twice per month or monthly.
 Salaried employees are often paid on the last day of the pay period.
 After all, there is no calculation to be done.
 A salary is the same amount each pay period until the annual salary amount is changed.
 Hourly employees are often paid about a week after the end of the pay period to allow time for time sheets to be submitted, approved, and entered into the payroll system.